thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 	b. **NTP::Install
 	c. **NTP::Config
 	d.
 NTP::Deploy
 4. True or False.
-The git get command will pull a copy of the master repository to your local workstation. **False**
+The NTP class can restrict access to the NTP server. **True**
 5. True or False.
-Puppet code is human-readable. **True**
+NTP can only be administrated at the agent level. **False**

 ## References ##
 * [Modules and Manifests](Modules and Manifests)